PyRepair/maniple/training-data/summarize-experiment/pandas/84/prompt_response_response_6.md

     return unstacked
 ```

-In this revised version, the function includes additional checks to ensure that hierarchical columns and their names are handled appropriately when performing unstack operations, aiming to prevent the occurrence of a KeyError.
-This approach focuses on refining the handling of MultiIndex and hierarchical columns to address the potential bug noted in the original function.
+In this revised version of the function, the construction of `dummy_index`, `new_levels`, `new_names`, and `new_codes` has been updated to ensure correct reshaping of the data.
+Additionally, the assignments to `unstacked.index` or `unstacked.columns` have been modified to reflect the correct reshaping of the data.
+This revised function should now address the identified issues and correctly unstack the input data.